The light-4j application can be easily started as a Unix/Linux service using either init.d or systemd given it is packaged as a fatjar.

 In this case, the default executable script will run the application as the bootapp user.

-To reduce the chances of the application’s user account is compromised, you should consider preventing it from using a login shell.
+To reduce the chances of the application’s user account being compromised, you should consider preventing it from using a login shell.
 Set the account’s shell to /usr/sbin/nologin, for example.

 You should also take steps to prevent the modification of your application’s jar file.
 Firstly, configure its permissions so that it cannot be written and can only be read or executed by its owner:

 Secondly, you should also take steps to limit the damage if your application or the account that’s running it is compromised.
 If an attacker does gain access, they could make the jar file writable and change its contents.
 One way to protect against this is to make it immutable using chattr:

 It will prevent any user, including root, from modifying the jar.